TBD at this time

 - Approximate time: 75 minutes

-- Learn about vicarious trauma, compassion fatigue, and self-care.
+- Learn about vicarious trauma, compassion satisfaction vs. fatigue, and self-care.

 - Explore barriers to self-care and attend to our needs in a new ways. (re-framing self-care)

-- Presentation geared toward grad students, staff, and faculty who work in fields/roles that can have vicarious trauma (hearing about other people's traumatic experiences)
+- Presentation geared toward students, staff, and faculty who work in fields/roles that can have vicarious trauma (hearing about other people's traumatic experiences)

 - Approximate time: 60 minutes